lil-lab/nccg/README.md

    ```#!/bin/bash
    cd /home/ubuntu/nccg/nn-amr-dev/
    screen -L
-   java -Xmx110g -jar ./NeuralAmrParserTest.jar ./experiment_ff/worker1/worker.exp hostname=<id>
+   java -Xmx110g -jar ./NeuralAmrParserTest.jar ./experiment_ff/worker1/worker.exp hostname=ip-address
-    master=<id> masterPort=4444
+    master=ip-address masterPort=4444
    ```

-   Supply the public IP address of master in place of <id>.
+   Supply the public IP address of master in place of ip-address.
 Above code runs with 110GB RAM which can be changed to any other number within the RAM limit.

   The results will be printed in the `dev.proxy/logs4/test.log`.
 The final number should match the numbers reported in the paper.